-7 Conclusion and further work
+5 Conclusion and further work

 Analysis of data curation requirements of two use cases: HERBADROP and GEOFON has been performed, coupled with the retrospective review of the elaborated data curation policies from a dedicated EU project (SCAPE) and practical (machine-executable) policies that were the output of the dedicated RDA working group.

-A set of granular control policies have been identified and implemented in two use cases, and a gap analysis of these policies has been performed against the SCAPE catalogue of policy elements.
+A set of granular control policies have been identified as candidates for implementation in two use cases, and a gap analysis of these policies has been performed against the SCAPE catalogue of policy elements.
+A similar gap analysis should be performed against the RDA practical policies catalogue, in order to see what existing iRODS implementations can be reused for the creation of machine-executable policies in EUDAT B2SAFE service.